- Written by Dimitar Kirkovski

 Molecular Stress Physiology

 One of the research lines followed by the Department is identification and characterization of genes involved in modulating oxidative stress responses and reactive oxygen species (ROS)-induced programmed cell death.
 Recently, a team lead by Assoc.
-Prof. Dr. T. Gechev identified a novel plant-specific gene that regulates the tolerance to oxidative and abiotic stresses (Sujeeth et al. 2019).
+Prof. Dr. T. Gechev identified a novel plant-specific gene that regulates the tolerance to oxidative and abiotic stresses (Sujeeth et al. 2021).
 As this gene has homologs in major crops, this finding may have an impact on the management of stress tolerance in crop species and increasing their productivity under unfavorable environmental conditions.

 Fig. 1.
 Principle of plant defense activation by priming.
 Treatment with priming agents (left) induces endogenous plant defense mechanisms (middle), leading to subsequent stress tolerance in the primed plants.
 Agrochemicals are predominantly applied as a uniform spray solution (broadcast application) that can easily result in chemical waste, excessive carryovers, and damage to the vegetation.
 In contrast, directed application targets individual plants.
 Technological advances, such as computer vision and machine learning, make directed application more efficient than ever.
 Specific spraying of individual plants allows reduction of the dosage that can eliminate up to 90% of the used chemical and mitigate its environmental impact.
 Another exciting technology that will soon be available to the farmers combines agrochemicals with nanobodies as formulation agents that specifically target leaves or pests, improving retention limiting the input of chemicals for the environment.